mattermost/mattermost-handbook/contributors/join-us/recruiting.md

 1. **Join an outstanding team:** Work with thoughtful, talented, high performance people who care about results.
 2. **Build on the cutting edge:** Develop in Golang, React, React Native, and other technologies that are changing the world.
-3. **Work anywhere:** No commute, freedom to travel, complete control of your environment.
+3. **100% Remote:** No commute, complete control of your environment.
 4. **Be recognized:** Working in open source, your contributions are public and echo on throughout your career.
 5. **Growth:** Join a growing open source project, a growing business, and a growing company.
 6. **Do good:** Build open source software benefiting thousands of companies, institutions, schools, and non-profits.